Fabrizio-Cogato/A-late-Universe-approach/README.md

-# A late-Universe approach to the weaving of modern cosmology
+# An analytical late-Universe approach to the weaving of modern cosmology
 ## [F. Cogato, M. Moresco, L. Amati and A. Cimatti]

 This repository contains the main tool implemented to carry out the cosmological analysis described in https://ui.adsabs.harvard.edu/abs/2023arXiv230901375C/abstract